Top white phone2xnew 01395 264607 Top white email2xnew Email us Top white webcam2xnew Webcam Top white search2xnew Basket Login Join

 Get to the club early! (at least 1 ¼ hours before race start in estuary, 1 ½ hours if at sea)

 Consider if racing is safe.
 You can postpone the start if confident conditions will improve.
 If scheduled at sea, consider the advice at Racing at Sea .
 If it is not safe at sea, is it safe in the estuary?
 Cancel if conditions are unsafe and clearly inform sailors intending to race.
 This responsibility continues once sailors are afloat.
-You should abandon racing before conditions become unsafe, signalling the abandonment to competitors and ensuring that they return safely to shore.
+You should abandon racing before weather conditions become unsafe, or if you no longer have sufficient safety cover.
+Signal the abandonment to competitors and ensure that they return safely to shore.

 Ensure that you have a watch that works!
-For races of the Sprint Series you should take out a phone or camera so that you can video the finish.
+For races of the Sprint Series you should take out a phone or camera (Use the Club training camera available from the Club Professional) so that you can video the finish.
 This will enable you to resolve the who finished when issues that your hard pressed ARO was unable to resolve in the close finishes that occur in this type of racing.

 Make a Plan